 - Unique engineering that helps to expand when the blade is hot and maintain a perfect cut by reducing warp on the longer rips

-- Available in only one size (10 inch for miter or table saw)
+- Available in only one size (10 inches for mitre or table saw)

 Best Pro-Quality Woodworking Table Saw Blade

-Are you more than a rookie in your DIY woodworking career or have you taken it as a profession where you feel you have reached to the pro level and needs a transition to pro equipment?
+Are you more than a rookie in your DIY woodworking career, or have you taken it as a profession where you feel you have reached the pro level and need a transition to pro equipment?
 If you have, then this Woodworker II ATB table saw blade is the one with the best general-purpose blades ever made for woodworking.

-You should have come up to see this blade has been used in numerous professional carpenter shops.
-This is probably the best choice of blades for furniture makers and professional carpenters.
-It is also one of the top-rated table saw blades for hands down and joinery.
+It would be best if you had come up to see this blade has been used in numerous professional carpenter shops.
+This blade is probably the best choice for furniture makers and professional carpenters.
+One of the top-rated tables saw blades for hands down and joinery.

-To put it in a simple way, we would say that this blade is built with amazing craftsmanship and materials of the blade.
-This blade is actually hand-made one by one, using the C-4 carbide teeth this hand brazed to the plate and also each unit is hand tensioned to perfect specifications before striking the shelf.
+To put it simply, we would say that this blade was built with fantastic craftsmanship and materials.
+This blade is hand-made one by one, using the C-4 carbide teeth.
+This hand brazed to the plate, and also, each unit is hand tensioned to perfect specifications before striking the shelf.

-It provides a sanded finish for the long and tricky rip cuts, and the crosscuts are also guaranteed to appear as the splinter-free one.
-Also, the performance of the blades is exceptional on the plywoods and other similar thin-veneer sheets which can be notorious to get tear out.
+It provides a sanded finish for the long and tricky rip cuts, and the crosscuts are also guaranteed to appear as the splinter-free ones.
+Also, the performance of the blades is exceptional on the plywoods and other similar thin-veneer sheets, which can be notorious for getting tear-out.